PapersOfMathieuNls/phd-thesis/07_clever.md

 Finally, they have been mainly validated using open source systems.
 Their effectiveness, when applied to industrial systems, has yet to be shown.

 In this chapter, we propose an approach, called CLEVER (Combining Levels of Bug Prevention and Resolution techniques), that relies on a two-phase process for intercepting risky commits before they reach the central repository.
 The first phase consists of building a metric-based model to assess the likelihood that an incoming commit is risky or not.
 This is similar to existing approaches.
 The next phase relies on clone detection to compare code blocks extracted from suspicious risky commits, detected in the first phase, with those of known historical fault-introducing commits.
 This additional phase provides CLEVER with two apparent advantages over Commit-guru and other similar approaches.
-First, as we will show in the evaluation section, CLEVER is able to reduce the number of false positives by relying on code matching instead of mere metrics.
+First, as we will show in the evaluation section, CLEVER is able to reduce the number of false positives by relying on code matching instead of mere metrics only.
 The second advantage is that, with CLEVER, it is possible to use commits that were used to fix faults introduced by previous commits to suggest recommendations to developers on how to improve the risky commits at hand.
 This way, CLEVER goes one step further than Commit-guru (and similar techniques) by providing developers with a potential fix for their risky commits.

 Another important aspect of CLEVER is its ability to detect risky commits not only by comparing them to commits of a single project but also to those belonging to other projects that share common dependencies.
 This is important in the context of an industrial setting where  software systems tend to have many dependencies that make them vulnerable to the same faults.